 The first complete copy of scripture printed in the Western hemisphere dates back to the early 1660s.
 Known as the Eliot Indian Bible, it was written for distribution among the Algonquin Indian tribes in the United States.
 It was the first Bible printed in America.

-In 1791 the first Family Bible (using the KJV) is printed in the U.S. In 1833 Noah Webster, author of the well-known dictionary, publishes his own version of the King James Bible.
+In 1791 the first Family Bible (using the KJV) was printed in the United States.
+In 1833 Noah Webster, author of the well-known dictionary, published his own version of the King James Bible.